 The NFBC Endless Summer Watermelon ride takes place each September.

-The North Florida Bicycle Club was a classic one-day bicycle event designed for all road cyclists, the 33rd Annual Endless Summer Watermelon Ride.
+Sponsored by the North Florida Bicycle Club, the 33rd Annual Endless Summer Watermelon Ride was a classic one-day bicycle event designed for all road cyclists.

 "Enjoy a wonderful bike ride on scenic Amelia Island through historic, tree lined Fernandina Beach, along the ocean and south to the Talbot Island State Parks.
 We'll provide pre-ride snacks, rest stops stocked with food, water and Gatorade, marked routes, maps, mechanical support, SAGs, motorcycle safety escorts in Fernandina Beach, and a post-ride lunch.